non4me21/non4me21/README.md

 - 🎯 I aim to create accessible and useful applications that have a positive impact on users.
 - 📈 I’m always looking to learn new technologies and improve my skills.

+### My Projects

+Below are some of my repositories that showcase my work.
+Feel free to explore and give feedback!

+- [**Plant Tracker (WIP)**](https://github.com/non4me21/plant_tracker): Plant Tracker is a web app where you can store your plants with descriptions, names, photos and last time when it was watered.
+It's meant to help you with keeping your plants healthy.
+This is backend repo, there is also plant_tracker_front with frontend.
+Technologies used: Django, DRF, Next.js, Docker.
+- [**Currency Converter**](https://github.com/non4me21/currency-converter): Web app to convert money from one currency to another.
+Exchange rates are automatically updated every minute using BackgroundScheduler and NBP API.
+Technologies used: Flask, BackgroundScheduler, React.js.
+- [**Estate Price Prediction**](https://github.com/non4me21/estate-price-prediction): It's my application for engineering thesis.
+The goal was to make a web app which may help people who want to check possible price of flat in Wroclaw/Poland.
+It consists Data Mining, Machine Learning Model, Backend and Frontend.
+Technologies used: Selenium, Beautiful Soup, Pandas, SciKit-Learn, Flask, React, PyTest.

 ### Technologies I Use

 Here are some of the technologies I work with: